42Crunch/apisecurity-tutorial/README.md

 ## Conclusion

 In this tutorial, you have learnt how to use 42Crunch Scan to test an API for vulnerabilities leveraging the Freemium version of 42Crunch Scan.
-In the next tutorial, you can now apply what you learned to your own APIs!